vippsas/vipps-developers/knowledge-base/qr-code.md

 ![Personal QR](images/qr-codes/personal-qr.png)

-When you scan this QR, they will get the user's identity.
+If your Point of Sale (POS) is equipped with a 2D QR scanner, you can scan the user's code to get their identity.
 This is called *Merchant Scan*.

 The QR currently contains a URL like this:
 `https://qr.vipps.no/28/2/01/031/4791234567?v=1`, where `4791234567` is their phone number in [MSISDN](https://en.wikipedia.org/wiki/MSISDN) format.
 However, in December 2023, the phone number will be replaced by a token which can be used for initiating payments.

 ![Loyalty Flow](images/qr-codes/POS_step_1.png)